intltechventures/Consulting.Project.Tools/Wisdom/RulesOfMeeks.md

 **\#116 - "You may be able to do anything - but you should carefully refrain from trying to do everything."**

+**\#117 - "I will tell you what you need to hear, which may not be what you necessarily want to hear."**

 \#2xx - On the Art of  Managing People
 ====